 Look at the audit as a learning opportunity.
 It is not an inspection - it's a review of program Must Do's and recommended practices.

 - To be eligible for a validation audit, cow-calf operations must have a minimum six (6) months of records and feedlots a minimum of three (3) months of records.
-These records need to be complete according to the program requirements outlined in the VBP+ Summary Checklist.
+These records need to be complete according to the program requirements outlined in the VBP+ Program Summary Checklist.

 - Once ready, contact your provincial VBP+ coordinator who will assign an auditor.
-The auditor will then contact you to arrange for a suitable time/day.
+The auditor will then contact you to arrange a suitable time/day.
 The provincial coordinator will take steps to address potential conflict of interest between a producer and an auditor.
 Potential conflict of interest includes current or former business arrangements, family ties or close contact as friends.

 - All VBP+ auditors follow strict bio-security protocols so, to protect animal health, you will be asked if there are any specific actions needed prior to them visiting the beef cattle operation.

 - After the audit, the auditors submit a recommendation to the provincial coordinator who conducts a review, along with possible corrective actions, and notifies the beef cattle operation of the results of the audit.
-If there are corrective actions needed, these must be met before official VBP+ Registration status is granted.
+If there are corrective actions needed, these must be met before official VBP+ certified status is granted.
 For more detailed information refer to 'After An Audit' below.

-- To find information on VBP+ audit cost contact your VBP+ provincial coordinator as costs may vary by region and may be reduced if more than one audit is conducted locally.
+- To find information on a VBP+ audit cost contact your VBP+ provincial coordinator as costs may vary by region and may be reduced if more than one audit is conducted locally.